Dans-labs/pid-resolution-monitor/README.md

 ### Test the application

-Visit http://127.0.0.1:9000/docs to see the API documentation provided by [Swagger UI](https://github.com/swagger-api/swagger-ui)
+Visit http://localhost:9000/docs to see the API documentation provided by [Swagger UI](https://github.com/swagger-api/swagger-ui)

-The server will start at <http://localhost:9000/docs>.

 ### References
 * [Async Architecture with FastAPI, Celery, and RabbitMQ ](https://dassum.medium.com/async-architecture-with-fastapi-celery-and-rabbitmq-c7d029030377)